ArtemioUrbina/MDFourier/README.md

 Clone this repository and run `make`

+### Making redistributable static binaries on macOS

+Please refer to [this post](https://donluca.theclassicgamer.net/compiling-static-binaries-on-macos/) for a guide on how to create a redistributable MDFourier binary with the libraries needed statically linked.

 ### Notes for compiling under MSYS2/MinGW64

 If you have them available for install from the system, go for that.
 If building the libraries from source, here is what has worked for me.